mooore-digital/hyva-themes-config/README.md

 This package offers serval helpers, to make it easier to build your Hyva Tailwind config.

-To see what is available see the `index.js`
+To see what is available see the `index.js` and the files in the src folder.